 Before every ride, be sure to check the “ABC’s”

-is for Air:
+A is for Air:

 Having properly inflated tires helps prevent flats.
 Check the sidewall of your tire for the recommended tire pressure.
 While you’re checking the air, take the opportunity to ensure your quick-release levers are properly tightened as well.
 Then, before you ride, make sure you have your patch kit and pump with you.